cwl97045/SqlUnitTesting/README.md

 Purpose
 --------
 * Wanted to build something cool that could assist me at my job, which often requires complex sql to following very specific rules.
+Once I get the base framework built I'll be splitting the Wiki interface version into it's own branch to keep things clean and seperate.

 Current Features
 ----------------